 The Posse Foundation identifies, recruits, and trains urban public high school students with extraordinary academic and leadership potential and sends them in Posses-supportive, multicultural teams of 10 students-to top colleges and universities across the country.
 Posse’s college and university partners award Posse scholars four year, full tuition leadership scholarships.
 Posse scholars persist and have a 90% graduation rate and are active leaders on campus and in the workforce.

 The Fuqua Foundation provides program support for Posse-Atlanta which recruits and sends Posse scholars to six partner colleges and universities–Bard College, Boston University, Brandeis University, The College of Wooster, Syracuse University and Texas A&M University.
-The Fuqua Foundation also gave a four-year program grant to Agnes Scott College to seed the first Posse partnership with an Atlanta-based college.
-The Agnes Scott partnership with Posse-Chicago is now in its third year.
+The Fuqua Foundation also gave a four-year program grant to Agnes Scott College to seed and support the first Posse partnership with an Atlanta-based college.

 Located in Atlanta, Skyland Trail is a nationally recognized nonprofit mental health treatment organization serving adults ages 18 and older.